 The first step to investing is to determine which of the following results are most important to you at this stage of your life:

-If you are just starting out and have no emergency fund, you probably want to focus on safety first.
+If you are just starting your adult financial life and have no emergency fund, you probably want to focus on safety first.
 If you have a cushion saved up, and you are investing for retirement 20 years or more down the road, growth would be most important.
 If you're about to retire, you'll want to focus on income.

 Determine Your Time Horizon

-- Short-term: money you will potentially need within 1-2 years.
-For short-term money, you should choose safe investments like savings accounts and CDs.
+- Short-term: money you will potentially need within one to two years.
+For short-term money, you should choose safe investments like savings accounts and certificates of deposits (CDs) offered by most banks and credit unions.

-- Mid-term: Money you will potentially need within 3-9 years.
+- Mid-term: money you will potentially need within three to nine years.
 For mid-term money, consider a balanced fund.

 - Long-term: money you will not need for 10+ years.
 For long-term money, choose growth investments, like index mutual funds that invest in stocks.